Post

 Setup and Maintenance Difficulty Jenkins »> GitHub Actions

-Here is a simple layered diagram to explain the difference between the two.
-As mentioned before, Jenkins covers all functions from top to bottom, making self-hosting much more complex.
-In contrast, GitHub Actions only requires writing YAML workflows on GitHub.
-On the local machine, you just need to register the GitHub self-hosted Runner (completed with 5 commands), and GitHub will automatically dispatch tasks to the local machine.
-Other issues, such as GitHub Actions/Runner version upgrades or task dispatch problems, are maintained by GitHub, so we don’t need to handle them.
+Here is a simple layered structure diagram to explain the difference between the two.
+As mentioned earlier, Jenkins covers all functions from top to bottom, making self-hosting much more complex.
+On the other hand, GitHub Actions only requires writing YAML workflows on GitHub.
+The local machine just needs to register the GitHub self-hosted Runner (completed with 5 commands), and GitHub will automatically dispatch tasks to the local machine.
+Other issues like GitHub Actions/Runner version upgrades or task dispatching are maintained by GitHub, so we don’t need to handle them.

-Another more troublesome point is that Jenkins is a service independent of Git, and communication between them must be done through APIs (e.g., GitHub API/WebHook), making the setup even more complex.
+Another tricky point is that Jenkins is a service independent of Git, so communication between them requires APIs (e.g., GitHub API/WebHook), making the configuration more complex.

 I previously surveyed about 30 iOS developers around me.
 Only a few (2) understood Jenkins, while more than 10 were using GitHub Actions.
-After all, writing a bit of YAML can complete CI/CD tasks.
+After all, you can complete CI/CD tasks just by writing some YAML.

 Learning Difficulty Jenkins »> GitHub Actions

-Just refer to the official documentation to learn the available YAML commands for GitHub Actions and how to set up your own Runner locally.
+Just refer to the official documentation to learn about GitHub Actions YAML commands and how to run your own Runner locally.

 Stability: GitHub Actions > Jenkins